 Since June 8, 2020 relaxations of lockdown rules in areas outside the Containment Zones have been introduced.
 Inform yourself with the local Indian authorities and keep yourself updated via local media.
 As per current information the international commercial aviation traffic continues to be halted until further notice.

 The following information on the situation for stranded German tourists and short-term travelers who are still in India is available:

 The federal government's repatriation program has concluded.
 Here you will find information on any eventually planned repatriation flights by other European governments from India to Europe.

-As per our current information, regular repatriation flights with LUFTHANSA are planned from Delhi to Munich, Mumbai to Frankfurt and Bengaluru to Frankfurt.
+As per our current information, regular repatriation flights with LUFTHANSA are planned from Delhi to Frankfurt, Mumbai to Frankfurt and Bengaluru to Frankfurt.

 Provided there are capacities available, these flights are bookable directly on the Lufthansa Website.

 More regular repatriation flights with Air France are planned from Delhi to Paris, Mumbai to Paris and Bangalore to Paris.